Climate and Nature Bill: Individuals’ support

-In the 2019–2024 Parliament, Conservative supporters included Roger Gale and (former MPs) Peter Bottomley and Derek Thomas.
-Thomas said, when announcing his support, that:Our response to the climate-nature crisis must be about seizing the future—and that's why I'm proud to support this bold, new legislative plan.
-[The bill] should be embraced by decision-makers at all levels: it's nothing to fear, and builds on the policies and commitments that the [Conservative] Government has already made.
-It calls for a joined-up plan to tackle climate and nature issues, hand in hand, and is exactly what's needed.
+In the 2019–2024 Parliament, Conservative supporters included Roger Gale, Peter Bottomley and Derek Thomas.
+Thomas said, when announcing his support, that:Our response to the climate-nature crisis must be about seizing the future, and that's why I'm proud to support this bold, new legislative plan.
+[The bill] should be embraced by decision makers at all levels.
+It's nothing to fear, and builds on the policies and commitments that the [Conservative] Government has already made.
+It calls for a joined up plan to tackle climate and nature issues, hand in hand, and is exactly what's needed.
 There's no time to waste.

-Former Minister for the Environment, Bottomley commented (in July 2022)—in echoing Margaret Thatcher's 8 November 1989 speech at the UN General Assembly on the global environment—that "environmentally-positive legislation is a truly Conservative commitment".
-The former Father of the House also said on his Facebook page that:The cost of inaction far outweighs the cost of legislation; standing by is not an option.
+In July 2022, former Minister for the Environment, Bottomley commented—in echoing Margaret Thatcher's November 1989 speech at the UN General Assembly—that "environmentally positive legislation is a truly Conservative commitment".
+The former Father of the House also said on his Facebook page that:The cost of inaction far outweighs the cost of legislation.
+Standing by is not an option.
 It's a huge challenge, but there is hope.
 We can work together across borders with governments, companies, communities and others who have the will to act and the power to transform our world.
 Climate change knows no borders.
-It will not stop at one nation's doorstep—or overlook those who did or did not respond in good time.
-We must act now.
-The cost of inaction far outweighs the cost of legislation; standing by is not an option.The former leader of the Scottish Conservatives, Douglas Ross, said he would have considered "signing the bill when it [came] to the Commons for a vote".
-Former MP, Laurence Robertson, told BBC News that he "[supported] the aims and principles of the bill" on 15 June 2022.
+It will not stop at one nation's doorstep, or overlook those who did or did not respond in good time.
+We must act now.In February 2025, the former leader of the Scottish Conservatives, Douglas Ross, said he would have considered "signing the bill when it [came] to the Commons for a vote".
+Former MP Laurence Robertson told BBC News that he supported "the aims and principles of the bill" in June 2022.
 Robertson did not confirm his full support.

-In June 2021, the former Conservative MP—and now Labour MP—Christian Wakeford said that he was "supportive of the bill".
-Former MP and former Conservative, Chris Skidmore, said that "a Climate and Nature Act can deliver the bold, new, science-led framework Britain needs".
+In June 2021, the former Conservative and now Labour MP Christian Wakeford said that he was "supportive of the bill", and the former Conservative Minister of State for Energy Chris Skidmore said that "a Climate and Nature Act can deliver the bold, new, science led framework Britain needs".

-Conservative Peers
+Conservative peers

-In the House of Lords, Conservative peers, Lord Goldsmith, (former Minister for Energy and Climate Change) Baroness Verma and (former Minister for Energy) Baroness Hooper support the bill, as does (Theresa May's former environment adviser) Lord Randall.
+In the Lords, Conservative peers, Lord Goldsmith—(former Minister for Energy and Climate Change) Baroness Verma—and (former Minister for Energy) Baroness Hooper supported the bill, as did (Theresa May's former environment adviser) Lord Randall.